-Charlie Sheffer: Board President Charlie is a Production Engineering manager at the Boeing Company.
+Charlie is a Production Engineering manager at the Boeing Company.
 He coached fencing at Salle Auriol Seattle where he was the director of junior programs for 20 years.
 He also owns and operates a small manufacturing business.
-He lives in Redmond with his wife Heather and their three Alaskan Malamutes.
+He lives in Redmond with his wife Heather and their two Alaskan Malamutes.

+Fundraising Chair, Ray entered the Army as a graduate of the Pennsylvania State University Reserve Officer Training Corps program in 1970.
+He served as one of the Army's first Equal Opportunity Officers.
+His extensive operational experience includes armor, infantry, and mechanized infantry leadership and staff positions, from platoon through division level, in Germany and the United States.
+He served as the senior intelligence staff officer at brigade, division, theater army and national level.
+While based in the Republic of Panama, he was the Senior Army Intelligence Officer for Central and South America.
+Immediately before becoming the Superintendent of Eatonville Community Schools in 1998, he was responsible for all national military intelligence for the Balkans for the Joint Cheif's of Staff.
 The Eatonville School Board of Directors installed Mr. Arment as Superintendent of Eatonville School District in July 1998.
-At his 2010 retirement he was the longest serving superintendent in his original district in Pierce County, Washington.
-During his superintendency, the community passed three local tax levies totaling $34.2 million.
-In 2006, the community voters also passed, by nearly a 70% "yes" vote a $34.4 million capitol improvement bond for modernizing and expanding school facilities.
-This was the first capitol improvement bond approved in over 29 years.
+At his 2010 retirement he was the longest serving superintendent in his original district in Peirce County, Washington.
+During his superintendence, the community passed three local tax levies totaling $34.2 million.
+In 2006, the community voters also passed, by nearly a 70% "yes" vote a $34.4 million capital improvement bond approved in over 29 years.
 All facility renovations were completed under schedule and $6 million dollars under budget.
 As a result of focused curriculum revision and raising academic standards the high school graduation rate improved from 56% in 1998 to 90% in 2010.
 During Superintendent Arment's tenure the district has seen community relations, school safety, academic achievement as well as the high school graduation rate markedly increase.

-Dr. Carolyn West: Dr. Carolyn West is an award-winning author and Associate Professor of Psychology at the University of Washington in Tacoma where she teaches courses on Family Violence, Human Sexuality, and Sex Crimes and Sexual Violence.
-She is winner of the University of Washington's 2013 Distinguished Teaching Award and the 2016 Distinguished Research Award.
+Carolyn is an award-winning author and Associate Professor of Psychology at the University of Washington in Tacoma where she teaches courses on Family Violence, Human Sexuality, and Sex Crimes and Sexual Violence.
+She was awarded the University of Washington's 2013 Distinguished Teaching Award and the 2016 Distinguished Research Award.
 A gifted public speaker, she writes, trains, consults, and lectures internationally on intimate partner violence and sexual assault.
 Dr. West is devoted to creating inspirational material to empower domestic violence/sexual assault survivors during their healing journey, delivering keynote addresses, conducting workshops, and customizing innovative training material to educate and equip professionals with the skills to provide culturally sensitive services.

 Tanya Jernigan: CFO and founder of Diamond Technologies, Inc.; founder of the Jernigan Foundation